-- 36.-(1) Where the competent authority considers that any person has not complied with, is not complying with, or is not likely to comply with, a condition of an authorisation under Part 2 or a requirement in these Regulations it may serve that person with an enforcement notice. - (2) An enforcement notice must state- - (a) the steps which the person must take; - (b) the date by which the steps must be taken; - (c) the reason for the service of the notice and for the requirements in it; - (d) that there is a right of appeal under regulation 37. - (3) Where an inspector considers that a requirement in an enforcement notice has not been complied with, the inspector may- - (a) take such steps as the inspector considers necessary- - (i) to ensure compliance with the requirements of the notice; or - (ii) to remedy the consequences of the failure to carry them out; - (b) recover any expenses reasonably incurred in so doing from any person who has failed to comply with the notice. - (4) It is an offence not to comply with an enforcement notice.
+- 39.-(1) Where the competent authority considers that any person has not complied with, is not complying with, or is not likely to comply with, the conditions of an authorisation under Part 2 or a requirement under these Regulations, it may serve that person with an enforcement notice. - (2) An enforcement notice must state- - (a) the steps which the relevant person must take or is prohibited from taking; - (b) the date by which the steps must be taken; - (c) the reasons for the service of the notice and for the requirements in it; - (d) that there is a right of appeal under regulation 40. - (3) Where an inspector considers that a requirement in an enforcement notice has not been complied with, the inspector may- - (a) take such steps as the inspector considers necessary- - (i) to ensure compliance with the requirements of the notice; or - (ii) to remedy the consequences of the failure to carry them out; - (b) recover any expenses reasonably incurred in so doing from any person who has failed to comply with the notice. - (4) It is an offence not to comply with an enforcement notice.